yandex/yatagan/api/module.md

 Contains all client DL API - annotations and helpers.
 It doesn't contain DL entry-point code (`com.yandex.daggerlite.Dagger`) though, as that is backend-specific.

+One can start reading DL's docs from [the docs on @Component][com.yandex.daggerlite.Component].

 It makes sense to use this module as a direct dependency as a part of a _public api_ of a project module/library.
 Such choice won't confine clients of the module to a specific backend kind (compiled or dynamic).
 It will not, however, allow the code in the module to